thapovan-inc/Awscli-scripts/README.md

 	#Configure Aws Cli
 	$ aws configure
-	  Enter access key id and secret key and region of aws to be configured.
+	  Enter access key id and secret key and region one by one of aws to be configured.